ApryseSDK/pdftron-react-native/README.md

 ```

 ##### getPageCount
-To get the current page count of the document.
+Get the current page count of the document.

 Returns a Promise.